• Skip to primary navigation

 • Preheat oven to 210 degrees (fan-forced).
 Lightly grease a 20cm round cake tin and set aside.

 • Place the cold butter and self raising flour into the Thermomix bowl.
-Mix on Speed 5, 10 seconds.
+Mix for 10 seconds on Speed 5.
 Scrape down the sides of the bowl and repeat 2 more times.

 • Mix on Interval (knead) function for 1 minute (whilst pouring in the milk).